Overseas law graduates

 The qualifying courses at the Auckland Law School may be studied under the following programmes:

 Applicants who are required to take more than one law course may wish to consider applying for the GradDipLaw or the GradCertLaw.
-These graduate qualifications enable law graduates to gain an academic qualification while fulfilling professional requirements required by the NZCLE and even focus in a new area of specialisation if they wish to do so.
+These graduate qualifications enable law graduates to gain an academic qualification while fulfilling professional requirements required by the NZCLE, and even focus on a new area of specialisation if they wish to do so.

-Applicants who have yet to complete your overseas law degree are unable to transfer.
-Please find more information regarding this here.
+Applicants who have yet to complete their overseas law degree are unable to transfer.
+Refer to more information.

 Applications